CDW: History

-CDW was originally incorporated in 1984 as "MPK Computing" by its founder Michael Krasny.
-The idea was born when Krasny took a small ad in a free-circulation newspaper to sell his computer and printer.
+CDW was originally incorporated in 1984 as "MPK Computing" by its founder Michael Krasny and John Marks.
+The idea was born when Krasny and Marks took a small ad in a free-circulation newspaper to sell their computer and printer.
 It later became Computer Discount Warehouse and then simply CDW.

 In 2005, CDW launched BizTech magazine, which it publishes on quarterly basis.

 In early 2006, CDW opened a 513000 sqft distribution center in North Las Vegas, Nevada.
 The Vernon Hills, Illinois distribution center is roughly 450000 sqft.
 In October 2006 CDW acquired Berbee, a reseller of IBM, Cisco, and Microsoft products and services.
 It was CDW's second major acquisition after purchasing Micro Warehouse in September 2003.

 On 12 October 2007, Chicago based private equity firms Madison Dearborn Partners and Providence Equity Partners completed a $7 billion acquisition of CDW.
 It went public again through an initial public offering on the NASDAQ market on July 2, 2013, under the name CDW Corporation (the parent company since 2010).
 CDW LLC and CDW Finance Corporation are wholly owned subsidiaries.

 CDW operates in Canada as CDW Canada Incorporated, based in Etobicoke, Ontario.

 As of 2018, CDW ranked 189th on the Fortune 500 list of the largest United States corporations by revenue.

 On December 18, 2023, CDW became a component of the Nasdaq-100 index.